-The most common antidote to cart abandonment is an abandoned cart recovery email campaign that targets cart abandoners with relevant messages intended to drive website traffic and sales completion.
+The most common antidote to cart abandonment?
+An abandoned cart recovery email campaign that targets cart abandoners with relevant messages intended to drive website traffic and sales completion.
 The most effective of these campaigns work in conjunction with targeted ads.

 Email marketing is the process of delivering value to customers through their inboxes — converting prospect buyers and one-time buyers into devoted fans and repeat purchasers.